mncaudill/yearbook/README.md

 I used Aaron Cope's [parallel-flickr](http://straup.github.com/parallel-flickr/) as the source of the images.
 This project conveniently creates an easy-to-query database so I could do something like "give me all the images from Jan 1, 2011, to Dec 31, 2011 ordered by date_taken ascending".
 I used the output of this query to select the appropriate images in the correct order and rsynced them to my book's Flickr directory.

-There are a few fuzzy parameters that let you things like a maximum row height, and how wide your rows are.
+There are a few fuzzy parameters that lets you set things like a maximum row height, and how wide your rows are.
 Feel free to twiddle these knobs as you see fit.

 ## Conclusion